 The cessionary of a dividend will be the beneficial owner of a dividend for dividends tax purposes if the cession takes place before the dividend is deemed to be paid for dividends tax purposes, that is, before the liability to account for dividends tax is determined.
 See 3.2 for details on when a dividend is deemed to be paid for dividends tax purposes.
 For example, the cessionary will be the beneficial owner for dividends tax purposes if the holder of the shares has ceded the dividend rights on listed shares to the cessionary after the company has declared a cash dividend but before the dividend is paid.

-See 3.8 for a discussion on deemed dividends which arise in the context of a cession of a dividend when the dividend is announced or declared before the cession.
+See 3.8 for commentary on 'deemed dividends which arise in the context of a cession of a dividend'.

 Beneficiary of a trust

 A beneficiary of a trust will have a vested right in a dividend -